TonyVallad/MSZP/readme.md

 ### ASAP

+- Add missing information in data file. (log)
-- Add log-log to color profile 2.
+- Add log-log (color gradient smoothing) to color profile 2.
 - Look into creating PNGs instead of BMPs. (size matters! xD)
-- Make it possible to drag and drop a data file onto the .exe to auto-start BMP creation.
+- Make it possible to drag and drop a data file onto the .exe to auto-start BMP creation for images. (works for videos)
 - Fix default parameters display when creating a BMPs from explorer.
 - Add a preview button based on color profile.
-- Fix video creation.
-(Julia)
+- Fix video creation for Julia.
 - Add 'Elapsed time' to video creation.
 - Add a video mode menu. (might not be necesarry)
 - Make it possible to continue video creation by openning log file.